- Alumni Magazine

 - Pemi History

 Welcome to the next installment of the Pemigewassett Alumni Newsletter.
-In this edition, we will preview the upcoming summer giving one and all an update on the 2017 Pemi campers, staff, and our gorgeous facility.
+In this edition, we will preview the upcoming summer giving one and all an update on the 2018 Pemi campers, staff, and facility.